oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 If you are creating virtual machines for users other than yourself, you have to assign roles to the users before they can use the virtual machines.
 Note that permissions can only be assigned to existing users.
 See "Users and Roles" in the [Administration Guide](/documentation/admin-guide/administration-guide/) for details on creating user accounts.

-The VM Portal supports three default roles: User, PowerUser and UserVmEngine.
+The VM Portal supports three default roles: User, PowerUser and UserVmManager.
 However, customized roles can be configured via the Administration Portal.
 The default roles are described below.

 * A **User** can connect to and use virtual machines.
 This role is suitable for desktop end users performing day-to-day tasks.

 * A **PowerUser** can create virtual machines and view virtual resources.
 This role is suitable if you are an administrator or manager who needs to provide virtual resources for your employees.

-* A **UserVmEngine** can edit and remove virtual machines, assign user permissions, use snapshots and use templates.
+* A **UserVmManager** can edit and remove virtual machines, assign user permissions, use snapshots and use templates.
 It is suitable if you need to make configuration changes to your virtual environment.

-When you create a virtual machine, you automatically inherit **UserVmEngine** privileges.
+When you create a virtual machine, you automatically inherit **UserVmManager** privileges.
 This enables you to make changes to the virtual machine and assign permissions to the users you manage, or users who are in your Identity Management (IdM) or RHDS group.
 See the [Administration Guide](/documentation/admin-guide/administration-guide/) for more information.

 **Assigning Permissions to Users**